leobcc/FEMxHE/README.md

 git clone https://github.com/leobcc/FEMxHE.git
 cd FEMxHE
 ```
 Then you will need to install the necessary DOLPHINx environment, including the FEniCSx library.
-For the installation you can refer to their page https://github.com/FEniCS/dolfinx, on which they propose different methods to procede.
+For the installation, you can refer to their page https://github.com/FEniCS/dolfinx, on which they propose different methods to proceed.
 In our case, we use the docker image containing a Jupyter Lab environment with the latest stable release of DOLFINx

 ```bash
 docker run --init -ti --gpus all --name fenicsx -p 8888:8888 -v "${PWD}:/root/FEMxHE" dolfinx/lab:stable